neil-ca/services-go/README.md

-# Restful-go why t
-## This repo is a collection of services written in go
+## This repo is a collection of services written in go, various are in experimental
 ## One example inside of jsonstore

 | Endpoint                 | Method  | Description |